- January 15, 2019

 - Categories: Lemon Law

 Auto manufacturers must repurchase thousands of defective cars annually because of repair difficulties.
 Even some new cars are defective and have issues that affect reliability, safety and/or value.
 If the consumer proves their case, the manufacturer usually must buy the car back.
 Those lemon vehicles are resold by the car manufacturer, whether or not they are fixed.
+If one of these cars causes an accident, consulting an experienced car accident attorney is crucial.
 They can yet again be on the roads and in repair facilities.

 Many people think that the titles of these cars note that they are lemons.
 If so noted, future shoppers would know that the history of the car is questionable.
 But this is not always true.